biography

 2007

-– Exhibited “syn-the-sys” concept at Tokyo Big Sight, collaborated with graphic designers and writers.
+– Project Management/Exhibition: Presented the “syn-the-sys” concept at Tokyo Big Sight, in collaboration with graphic designers and writers.
+See article.

 2003